 As a graduate degree program with an interdisciplinary approach, incoming students are expected to take an active role in their own education.
 As such, students are given opportunities to provide feedback on the curriculum and the program.
 Likewise, we expect students to create their own connections between the topics presented and their interests in conflict resolution.
 The program's lecturers and administrators are at students' disposal for any advice or help they may need.

-The MA runs over the course of three semesters - October 2018 to September 2019.
+The MA runs over the course of three semesters from October to September.
 Most classes will be given between Monday and Thursday although some specific seminars might require additional hours.
 Class trips and make up classes are generally scheduled for Sundays.
 For those interested in writing a thesis, the program can be extended into a second year.

 For more information on the academic calendar at Tel Aviv University, please click here.